Ever wonder why pregnant women are advised by doctors to cut down on eating albacore (white) tuna?

 Mercury poisoning from coal plants can be prevented by installing cost-effective scrubbers to reduce mercury emissions.
 Many responsible American coal plant operators have already taken this step.

-But coal plants in the United States still spew 386,000 tons of hazardous air pollution into the atmosphere.
+Prior to the implementation of the Mercury and Air Toxics Standards, coal plants spewed 386,000 tons of hazardous air pollution into the atmosphere.

-Join Moms Clean Air Force by signing up in the sidebar to let Washington know that mercury poisoning is unacceptable.
+Join Moms Clean Air Force to let Washington know that mercury poisoning is unacceptable.
 No child should be born already damaged by mercury poisoning from coal.